 Previous: Why We Stopped Selling At The Farmers Market

 When we first moved here we discovered that our humble little home was popular with the locals.
 Our neighbors showed us the picture (above) of a painting one of their guests did of our home because they were so entranced by the idyllic scene our home created.
 Our neighbors still have the original.
-We asked if we could take a photo of the painting & they said "Yes.".
+I asked if we could take a photo of the painting & they said "Yes.".
 So here it is.
 Isn't it lovely?

-We are excited to also share this brochure by MAP (Marketing And Promotion) of Doddridge County from 2002 with you.
+I am excited to also share this brochure by MAP (Marketing And Promotion) of Doddridge County from 2002 with you.
 The entire back page (pictured above) of the brochure features a photo of our home.
 It is a historic log cabin that is believed to be build in the late 1700's or early 1800's.

 We were told when we bought our home that the cabin (the logs & the stones for the chimney/fireplace) originated in one of the New England states.
 As the story goes, it was moved to where it is now in West Virginia sometime in the 1970's.

 A few stories were shared with us from the locals.
 Mostly that our home was used as a hunting cabin.
 Our first year here, nearly everyone we met told us they hunted at our cabin when we told them where we lived.
 It was also a party cabin.
 We were told about some wild parties held within these historic logs.
 We met two young women who were so pleased by their party days (they also had a bit too much to drink when they met us) they proudly announced how they danced around the cabin in their underwear.
 How they fit so many bodies into such a small space or stayed warm wearing only a bra & panties is a mystery - it gets very cold in here!